 Crop loss from cosmetic damage by greenhouse pests can occur quickly, so greenhouse flower growers apply more pesticides per cubic meter than any other commodity to protect their crops (Smith 1998).
 Such intense pesticide use is an unsustainable approach and leads to several pesticide-related problems.
 Biological control of greenhouse pest such as aphids has been shown to be an effective alternative and the popularity of biocontrol has been surging among NE greenhouse growers.
 However, the required weekly, inundative releases of commercial natural enemies can be expensive for many growers.
 Banker plants provide a cost-effective alternative.
 Banker plants are an open rearing system for natural enemies which provide alternate non-pest food sources for the natural enemies when target pest levels are low, so that natural enemies can reproduce in the greenhouse.
 This avoids the need for repeated parasitoid purchases and shipping costs.
 Banker plants of potted barley infested with non-pest Rhopalosiphum padi aphids are commonly used to sustain populations of an aphid parasitoid, Aphidius colemani.
 But A. colemani only attacks small-sized aphids, and greenhouse crops are subject to a complex of aphid pests, including important large species such as foxglove and potato aphid.
 A second parasitoid, Aphidius ervi, is an effective parasitoid of large-sized aphids, and a potted barley banker plant system for these is also available, using the non-pest aphid Sitobion avenae.
 However, the two banker systems are incompatible because the host aphid for one overtakes the host aphid for the other if they co-occur in the same greenhouse, because both banker plant systems use the same plant species.
-We propose to develop and trial a novel banker plant system for A. ervi, using potted fava bean plants infested with pea aphids.
+We used research and observations to develop a novel banker plant system for A. ervi, using potted fava bean plants infested with pea aphids.
 This system uses a different plant species than barley (i.e., fava bean) to avoid the non-pest aphids from interfering with each other.
 Pea aphids do not survive on barley, and R. padi aphids do not survive on fava beans.
 Thus, this new banker plant system should make it possible for both A. colemani and A. ervi to co-exist, reproduce, and provide successful cost-effective biocontrol of nearly all greenhouse aphid pests.

 - - Producer

 Beginning in February, 2021, fava bean/pea aphid banker plants will be grown and placed throughout the greenhouse at Mischler’s Florist, as well as the usual barley banker plants for A. colemani.
-Sanderson will provide the initial pea aphids.
 Thus, banker plants for parasitoids of both large and small aphid pests will be simultaneously active.
-Mark Yadon will scout his crops for aphid and parasitoid activity, collect mummies to give to Sanderson for identification, and grow at least one additional round of banker plants to replace old ones.
+Partner grower Mark Yadon scouted his crops for aphid and parasitoid activity, collected mummies to send to Sanderson for identification, and grow at least one additional round of banker plants to replace old ones.
 Yadon assessed of the success of the trial, including degree of simplicity, criticisms, and possible improvements.
-Photographs/videos will be taken for use in presentations to grower conferences and to use on a fact sheet on the use of pea aphid/fava bean banker plants for A. ervi production.
+Yadon used the system again in 2022, with some improvements to increase numbers of parasitoids at the start of his crop and avoid aphid disappearance on his banker plants.

-Plants that were infested with a high number of pea aphids resulted in more aphids than plants that were infested with a low level of aphids, and the plants were able to sustain this level for at least 3 weeks.
+A. Plants that were infested with a high number of pea aphids resulted in more aphids than plants that were infested with a low level of aphids, and the plants were able to sustain this level for at least 3 weeks.
 Among plants that were infested with the high number of aphids, more aphids were produced on plants that were infested 14 days after emergence, compared with plants infested at emergence or a week after emergence.
 The 14-day-old plants generated more aphids and were still healthy after 3 weeks.
 Thus, for maximum aphid production for eventual abundant wasp production, growers should grow the fava bean plants for 2 weeks before infesting with aphids.

 Education & Outreach Activities and Participation Summary